R\'enyi entropy of single-character CFTs on the torus: Calculating the R enyi entropy

-Since the divergent term at $z=0$ factored out from the correlator, we find that the finite $q$--corrections to the second R\'enyi entropy are all UV--finite.
-In other words, the universal divergent piece is not $q$ dependent, in the low--temperature limit.
+Since the divergent term at $z=0$ factored out from the correlator, we find that the finite $q$-corrections to the second R\'enyi entropy are all UV finite.
+In other words, the universal divergent piece is not $q$-dependent, in the low-temperature limit.
 This suggests that this structure extends to more than this specific CFT.
-The UV--finite corrections may encode interesting correlations between the operators of the two subregions, and may provide a way to compute the spectrum of operators such as the modular hamiltonian of Tomita--Takesaki theory.
+The UV-finite corrections may encode interesting correlations between the operators of the two subregions, and may provide a way to compute the spectrum of operators such as the modular Hamiltonian of Tomita-Takesaki theory.